c5huracan/a1-agent-exploration/README.md

 ## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This educational research project is open source.
-Please ensure any contributions maintain the defensive security focus and ethical guidelines.
+Please ensure any contributions maintain the defensive security focus and ethical guidelines outlined in this research.